 - Data linking and integration techniques (probabilistic record linking; multivariate statistical matching)

 - Analytical methods for complex linked data sets, relational databases, and networks

-- Not currently scheduled - we are working on an edX-based online version of the class - stay tuned!
+- The live version is tentatively scheduled for Spring 2016.
+We are working on an edX-based online version of the class - stay tuned!
 Previous versions of the course, including video recordings, can be found here.